flectra-hq/flectra/doc/reference/javascript_reference.rst

 Here is what happens when a template is rendered by the server with these directives:

-- all the *less* files described in the bundle are compiled into css files.
-A file named *file.less* will be compiled in a file named *file.less.css*.
+- all the *scss* files described in the bundle are compiled into css files.
+A file named *file.scss* will be compiled in a file named *file.scss.css*.

-- if we are in *debug=assets* mode,
+- if we are in *debug=assets* mode

   - the *t-call-assets* directive with the *t-js* attribute set to false will be replaced by a list of stylesheet tags pointing to the css files

   - the *t-call-assets* directive with the *t-css* attribute set to false will be replaced by a list of script tags pointing to the js files

-- if we are not in *debug=assets* mode,
+- if we are not in *debug=assets* mode

-    - the css files will be concatenated and minified, then splits into files with no more than 4096 rules (to get around an old limitation of IE9).
-Then, we generate as many stylesheet tags as necessary
+  - the css files will be concatenated and minified, then a stylesheet tag is generated

   - the js files are concatenated and minified, then a script tag is generated

 Note that the assets files are cached, so in theory, a browser should only load them once.

 Main bundles
 ------------
-When the Flectra server is started, it checks the timestamp of each file in a bundle, and if necessary, will create/recreate the corresponding bundles.
+When the Odoo server is started, it checks the timestamp of each file in a bundle, and if necessary, will create/recreate the corresponding bundles.

 Here are some important bundles that most developers will need to know:

 - *web.assets_common*: this bundle contains most assets which are common to the web client, the website, and also the point of sale.
-This is supposed to contain lower level building blocks for the flectra framework.
-Note that it contains the *boot.js* file, which defines the flectra module system.
+This is supposed to contain lower level building blocks for the odoo framework.
+Note that it contains the *boot.js* file, which defines the odoo module system.

 - *web.assets_backend*: this bundle contains the code specific to the web client (notably the web client/action manager/views)